Calab222/AI-Multi-Agent-BMW-Sales/README.md

 ### 2. Frontend Setup

-1. Navigate to the frontend folder (or wherever your React app resides).
+1. Navigate to the my-app folder (or wherever your React app resides).
 2. Install dependencies:
     ```bash
+    cd my-app
     npm install
     ```